mhalomari/mhalomari.github.io/_pages/cv.md

     *	Natural Language Processing with Python.
     *	Natural Language Processing with Deep Learning in Python

-*	A “Science Entrepreneur Experience" training at the University of Liverpool, UK.
+*	A "Science Entrepreneur Experience" training at the University of Liverpool, UK.

 Industry, Academic and Research Experience